Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

       "alert_frequency": "once"
     }
     ```
+    Notes:
+    - Use keys "overbought"/"oversold" to request threshold crossing detection.
+When a crossing is confirmed, the backend returns a trigger condition string of "overbought_cross" or "oversold_cross".
+    - Closed-only: Backend always evaluates on closed bars, regardless of any stored `bar_policy`.
+Intrabar (live) evaluation is disabled in this iteration.
+    - Current backend API models do not expose `bar_policy`, `only_new_bars`, `confirmation_bars`, or `trigger_policy`.
     - UI: add a “Bar timing” selector (Close/Intrabar), Quiet hours (start/end, local preview), and show cooldown scope note: per (symbol, timeframe, side).

 - Step 3 — API and validation tips